How to Make a Duplicate Website (Legally!)

 This will make an individual copy of the repository, which you can then clone with git clone to have access to the files in your local workspace.

-Note: The distinction between GitHub's "git clone" and "fork" features is the level of control developers have over the repository.
 When you clone a website or a repository, you can work on it locally; however, you cannot submit changes to the file unless you are part of the project team.
 You can only push modifications to the forked file using a pull request; however, the owner must determine whether or not to pull your changes.

-Consequences of Duplicating Website Illegally
+Risks of Duplicating a Website Illegally

 The majority of websites are secure against crawling software.
 The Robots.txt file, for example, is used to tell search engines and other automated tools not to crawl a website.